-The Notice of Availability of this Draft EIR was distributed to responsible and trustee agencies, other affected agencies, interested parties, and all parties requesting a copy of the Draft EIR in accordance with PRC Section 21092(b)(3).
+The Notice of Availability of this the Draft EIR was distributed to responsible and trustee agencies, other affected agencies, interested parties, and all parties requesting a copy of the Draft EIR in accordance with PRC Section 21092(b)(3).
 The Notice of Completion and Notice of Availability of the Draft EIR are distributed and posted as required by CEQA.

 The public review period is 45 days.
-During this 45-day period, the EIR and its appendices will be available for review on the Natural History Museum's website: https://tarpits.org/reimagine.
+During this 45 day period, the EIR and its appendices will be available for review on the Natural History Museum's website: https://tarpits.org/reimagine.
+Printed copies of the documents with attached electronic appendices are also available for review during the 45-day public review period at the following locations and hours, as listed in Table 1-1.